Evexi/Evexi/examples/fileSystem/index.md

 # File System

-The storage API contains the following:
+The storage API contains the below commands.
+You can find an example [here](./index.html)

 #